becem-gharbi/esp-ota-cicd/README.md

 ## CI/CD settings

-The settings depends on the CI/CD tool used.
+The settings depend on the CI/CD tool used.
 An integration with `Github Actions` is provided via `.github/workflows/release.yml`.
 The variables and secrets **should** be set as described in [docs](https://docs.github.com/en/actions/learn-github-actions/variables).

 ### Secrets